Coming soon, if the gods allow

-Something is missing, something important, something that brings a smile to your lips and inspiration to your heart.
+Something is missing, something important.
+Maybe it’s a smile.
+Maybe it’s inspiration.
 You need hope.
 You need fun.
-You need to know recovery can be amazing.
+You need to know recovery is worthwhile.

-The Wacky and Wonderful Recovery Workbook (WW) takes you on a 100-day journey in search of answers, a path to get you closer to this “amazing.”
+Written for substance abuse providers and the public alike, the Wacky and Wonderful Recovery Workbook (WW) takes you on a 30-day journey in search of answers.
 If you’re looking for a playful but paradoxically demanding recovery manual, this book is for you.
-If you’re looking for creativity and meaning, or if you’re looking for cartoons, comics, personality tests, brainteasers, moving parts, and a super soundtrack, then… yes, you’re in the right place.
 Take off your jacket and hang out a while.

 You work hard to stay clean.
 That means relapse prevention, making changes, dealing with the consequences of using, reconnecting with others, and earning back trust.
 That’s important work, and WW walks alongside you as you take these steps.